Mon, April 10, 2017, noon:

 Research Affiliate, Population Studies Center.

 Ph.D., University of Texas

-Dr. Mendes de Leon is a social epidemiologist with a primary interest in the major health problems and health disparities in late life.
-His work focuses on a broad array of social and psychological determinants that affect the development and progression of disability, cognitive decline and other common, age-associated health conditions.
-Specific areas of interest include the role of neighborhood-level social processes and environments in late-life health, and the complex interplay between life-course social conditions and biological processes and their functional consequences in older age.
-His current studies focus on the role of neighborhood contexts and inflammatory processes in social disparities in late-life disability and cognitive impairment.
-In other research, he is investigating the cumulative and interactive effects of racial background and life-course socio-economic disadvantage in subclinical disease and disability in older adults.
+Dr. Mendes de Leon's work focuses on a broad array of social and psychological determinants that affect the development and progression of disability, cognitive decline, and other common age-associated health conditions.
+Specific areas of interest include the role of neighborhood-level social processes and environments, and the complex interplay between life-course social conditions and biological processes.
+In other research, he investigates the cumulative and interactive effects of racial background and life-course socio-economic disadvantage in disease and disability.